Retailing in India: Growth after 2011

 The Economist forecasts that Indian retail will nearly double in economic value, expanding by about $850 billion by 2020.
 The projected increase alone is equivalent to the current retail market size of France.

 In 2011, food accounted for 70% of Indian retail, but was under-represented by organised retail.
 A.T.
 Kearney estimates India's organised retail had a 31% share in clothing and apparel, while the home supplies retail was growing between 20% and 30% per year.
 These data correspond to retail prospects prior to November announcement of the retail reform.

 It might be true that India has the largest number of shops per inhabitant.
-However, there are detailed figures for Belgium, the Netherlands and Luxemburg.
-In Belgium, the number of outlets is approximately 8 per 1,000 and in the Netherlands it is 6.
-So the Indian number must be far higher.
+However, detailed figures are available for Belgium, the Netherlands, and Luxembourg.
+In Belgium, the number of outlets is approximately 8 per 1,000 inhabitants, while in the Netherlands it is 6 per 1,000 inhabitants.
+Therefore, the Indian figure must be significantly higher.